 However, you can get beyond that by asking further questions to get your candidate to clarify specifics.

-Four questions you could ask first are:
+Four sales interview questions you could ask in order to differentiate the truth from good preparation are:

 The answer to any of these will almost always involve a number such as revenue, the number of sales, or a conversion rate.